DarienLibrary/website_content/content/_finished/borrowing/borrowing.md

 ### Things to Know

 - Darien residents will be issued a library card immediately.
 A valid ID is required.
-- All programs and services available to Darien residents are available to those who work full-time in Darien.* You may apply for a card by showing proof of employment.
+- All programs and services available to Darien residents are available to those who work full-time in Darien.
+You may apply for a card by showing proof of employment.
 - Non-Residents may use their valid hometown library card or register by showing an ID with their current address.
 For additional information, please see Non-Resident Use below.
 - The Library offers a one-day grace period for all loans - any item returned on the day of grace will not incur an overdue fee for that day.
 - Senior patrons — those 65 and older — are exempt from accruing overdue fees.
 - The maximum overdue charge for most materials is $5.00 per item.
 Items not returned will be billed at the cost of replacement plus a $5.00 processing fee.
 - If a patrons’s fees exceed $50.00, the patron will be unable to check-out items or access some library services.

-<p>To find out about the wide range of technology available for circulation or to use in the Library, please visit the <a href="/link-needed" title="Technology">Technology page</a>.</p>
+We have a wide range of technology available for [check-out](/catalog/search/keyword?search=%2A&formats=equipment "Borrow technology") or to use while [in the Library](/technology "Library Technology").
+For children's technology, see the Children's Library.
+For everything else, visit the Help Desk on the Lower Level.
 </div>

 <div class="col-md-6">